ialexsilva/AdguardKnowledgeBase/pages/02.general/01.adguard-ad-filters/docs.pt_br.md

 If you do not like numerous «Like» and «Tweet» buttons on all the popular websites on the Internet, subscribe to this filter, and you will not see them anymore.

-This filter is original and was developed by us.
-License: [Creative Commons Attribution-ShareAlike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/).
+Este filtro é original e foi desenvolvido por nós a partir do zero.
+Licença: [Creative Commons Attribution-ShareAlike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/).

 [Ver todas as regras](https://filters.adtidy.org/extension/chromium/filters/4.txt)